 Dr. Levi performed Aiden Tu’s surgery in April 2017.
 After three months of initial recovery, Dr. Tu took his son hiking.
 By five months, Aiden was playing soccer again.

 “He had no pain at all,” Dr. Tu said.
 “We saw a CT scan of the area that was operated on, and it showed a complete fusion of the pars defect.”

 A minimally invasive approach to pars defects is both feasible and favorable, according to Dr. Levi.

 “Direct pars repairs with placement of intralaminar instrumentation across the defect with rhBMP-2 supplementation offers an alternative methodology with equivalent fusion and pain-free success rates,” Dr. Levi said.
 “This is particularly true in young patients with a high desire to return to competitive sports and activity.”

-STORY: Written by Peter Laird, contributor to Inventum.
+Written by a contributor to Inventum.